 A clean sandbox starts with a few simple habits.
 At least once a week, give the sand a good rake-through to sift out leaves, twigs, rocks, and any forgotten toys.
 This is also a great time to visually inspect the sand for anything that doesn’t belong.
 After playtime is over, always put the cover back on.
 This single step is your best defense against rain, debris, and neighborhood animals looking for a litter box.
 While you’re at it, do a quick check of the sandbox frame.
 Run your hand along the edges to feel for any potential splinters or sharp spots that need sanding down.

-Know When to Replace the Sand
+When Should You Replace the Sand?

 Even with a great cover, play sand doesn’t last forever.
 Plan on completely replacing the sand at least once a year, or twice a year if the sandbox gets a lot of use or is exposed to a lot of moisture.
 If you notice the sand has a musty smell, looks discolored, or never seems to dry out completely, it’s time for a refresh.
 A crucial tip: if the sand gets soaked from a surprise rainstorm or a water-hose mishap, leave the cover off on a sunny day to let it dry out completely.
 Covering wet sand is a recipe for mold and bacteria growth, so giving it time to air out is essential for keeping it clean and safe.

-Care for the Cover
+How to Care for Your Sandbox Cover

 Your sandbox cover works hard, so it needs a little attention, too.
 Whether you have a solid wooden lid, a vinyl tarp, or a convertible bench cover, be sure to clean it off periodically.
 Brush away leaves, dirt, and pollen to keep it from getting grimy and transferring that mess into the clean sand.
 If you have a hinged cover, check the hardware a couple of times a season to make sure no screws have come loose and the hinges are free of rust.
 A well-maintained cover not only protects the sand but also ensures the sandbox remains a secure and pest-free play zone.